 Well not much of a we, it's a one-man show at the moment.
 This page is basically proofing CoinBakers is not a scam as that is one of the first things people think if it's related to crypto and money.
 Fair enough.

 I'm a serial entrepreneur started CoinBakers as a service for myself because I simply didn't want to monitor charts all day.
-I've been trading and holding tech stocks for years.
+I ran an analytics company for 5 years.
 I've also day traded Forex with margins for a while.
 That's an excellent way to lose money!

 In my free time I sometimes contribute to open source project NanoCenter and answer questions on Quora.
-I'm a global top 10 writer on Quora for Bitcoin and crypto currencies sometimes (November, December 2018).
+I'm an occasional global top 10 writer on Quora for Bitcoin and crypto currencies (November, December 2018).

 A couple years ago I was trading Forex.
 Not very succesfully so I bought a MetaTrader 4 bot after doing some research.
 Not very proud of this but I was scammed.
 There are also a lot signal services which sends you buy and sell advice.
 Never really worked out as I suspect they simply use the RSI indicator only.